 Active company requirements for Companies House

 Dormant companies should prepare dormant company accounts for Companies House.
-This is how you will inform Companies House that your business has not yet started trading or has ceased trading.
+This is how you inform Companies House that your business has not yet started trading or has ceased trading.

 - company name